gvanastasov/codebook-csharp-unity/README.md

     1.1 Intro
 2. Members
     2.1 Variables
+    2.2 Operations
+    2.3 Methods
+3. Control Flow
+    3.1 if
+    3.2 Switch
+4. Collections
+    4.1 Arrays
+    4.2 Lists
+    4.3 Dictionaries
+    4.4 Loops
+5. Objects
+    5.1 Classes
+    5.2 Structs
+    5.3 Instances
+6. Unity Model
+    6.1 Object
+    6.2 Component
+    6.3 Behaviour
+    6.4 MonoBehaviour
+    6.5 GameObject
+    6.6 Extended Behaviour
+7. Unity C#
+    7.1 The End

 ## Contributing

 We welcome contributions from the community.
 If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
+Pull requests are warmly welcome, especially if something seems off, or completely missing it out.

 ## License